Globally defined Carroll symmetry of gravitational waves: Conclusion

-The merit of BJR coordinates is their simplicity \cite{Sou73,Carroll4GW}.
-For our initial conditions \eqref{Pinit}, the ``motion'' reduces to a fixed point, given by the conserved boost momentum $\bx_0=\bk$ in \eqref{BJRtraj}.
-The entire dynamics is carried by $P(u)$.
-The price to pay is that the BJR description works only between zeros of the $P$-matrix, and must then be fitted together.
-These same points, distinguished by the vanishing of $\det(P)$.
+The merit of BJR is simplicity \cite{Sou73,Carroll4GW}.
+Our initial conditions \eqref{Pinit} imply $\bp=0$, and the ``motion'' reduces merely to a fixed point determined by the conserved boost momentum $\bk=\bx_0$ and $v_0$ --- the initial position \eqref{BJRtraj}-\eqref{BJRnomotion}.
+The dynamics is carried by $P(u)$.
+The price to pay is that the BJR description is valid only between the {mandatory} zeros of $\det(P)$, where the $S$-matrix diverges \cite{Sou73,LongMemory,EZHRev}, and solutions in the adjacent domains have to be fitted together \cite{EZHRev}.